Aviation Access Forum (AAF)

 Outcome of the Review

-On 30 June 2015, the Department, in close consultation with the Aviation Access Forum, completed the Review of the Disability Access Facilitation Plan (DAFP) Initiative.
+On 30 June 2015 the Department of Infrastructure and Regional Development (the Department), in close consultation with the Aviation Access Forum, completed a Review of the DAFP Initiative.
 The aim of the Review was to improve the effectiveness and accessibility of DAFPs.

-The Department conducted a public consultation process to obtain feedback on the effectiveness of current airline and airport DAFPs and to develop practical suggestions for improving the DAFP Initiative.
+A public consultation process was conducted between April and October 2014 to obtain feedback on the effectiveness of current airline and airport DAFPs and to develop practical suggestions for improving the DAFP Initiative.
 Representatives from the aviation industry and disability sector were invited to provide feedback through an online feedback form.

-The public consultation ran from 16 April 2014 to 31 October 2014 and 46 submissions were received.
-The feedback received from the aviation industry and the disability sector was positive and encouraged the future development of the DAFP Initiative.
+A total of 46 submissions were received from the aviation industry and the disability sector that highlighted the positive benefits of DAFPs and encouraged the future development of the DAFP Initiative.

-However, the Review identified that there are a number of areas for improvement for the DAFP Initiative and made four recommendations which aim to:
+The Review also identified a number of areas for improvement for the DAFP Initiative and made four recommendations:

-- increase the public awareness of the DAFP initiative;
+- increase public and industry awareness of the DAFP initiative;

 The completion of the Review also addresses Recommendation 7 of the Review of the Disability Standards for Accessible Public Transport 2002, which recommended that the Department undertake a review of the DAFP Initiative by 30 June 2015.